Bowling Centers-Which Attraction Is Next?

 In recent years, we’ve seen the advent and/or reinvention of laser tag, escape rooms, arcades, axe throwing, e-sports, mini-golf, and a host of others.
 The question you may ask is, “Which one — if any — is right for me?”
 That’s a question that deserves some careful consideration and thorough vetting.

 There is no right or wrong answer.
 Rather, you need to consider which is right for your center.
-You, as the proprietor, know your marketplace like no other.
+You, as the proprietor, know your market like no one else.
 You know your customers, their kids, and, in some cases, their grandkids.
 You know your location better than anyone.

 One key factor in deciding to add some attraction is the ability to gain traction in the marketplace.
-This will assist in enabling you to achieve a positive return on your investment.
+This will help you achieve a positive return on your investment.

 Recently, I’ve had an opportunity to work with some centers considering adding axe throwing to their lineup.
 I’ve been involved with the design process, feasibility, and operational aspects.
 The question that I pose to these proprietors is simple: “What do you do after this modification?”
 This prompts thoughts about the space and its true lifecycle.
 How long will this attraction be viable?
 When will the market become saturated?
 What will we do afterward?